Endear

 Make your returns policy clear, fair, and easy to find on your website.
 Provide prepaid return labels when possible, and process refunds quickly.
 Consider offering exchanges or store credit as alternatives to cash refunds, which can help preserve revenue while still satisfying the customer.

 Most importantly, view returns as valuable feedback.
 If certain products have high return rates, investigate why.
-Are the product descriptions accurate?
-Are customer expectations properly set?
-Use return data to improve your overall post-purchase experience.
+Use return data to improve your overall post-purchase experience management.

 Mistake 3: Generic Communication That Ignores Purchase Context

 Sending the same generic follow-up emails to all customers regardless of what they purchased is a missed opportunity for personalization.
-A customer who bought a single small item should receive different customer follow up than someone who made a large, complex purchase.
+A customer who bought a single small item should receive different follow-up than someone who made a large, complex purchase.

-This level of personalization doesn't require advanced technology, it just requires thoughtful planning and basic automation capabilities that most e-commerce platforms already provide.
+This level of personalization doesn't require advanced technology — it just requires thoughtful planning and basic automation capabilities that most e-commerce and retail CRM platforms already provide.

 Your Post-Purchase Experience is Your Brand's True Promise

 The bottom line is that your customers are expecting a thoughtful post-purchase experience.
-Meeting and exceeding these expectations is no longer a luxury, it's the most powerful customer retention engine you have.
+Meeting and exceeding these expectations is no longer a luxury — it's the most powerful retail customer retention engine you have.